Google Ads Case Study

 That is why we decided to specialize in advertising for personal injury law firms.

 Read to find out how we made over $2 million dollars in a single month to an unbranded and mostly unknown law firm.

-This is a case study for one month of Google Ads advertising in 2019.
+This is a case study for one month of Google Ads ad spend.

 This client was mostly interested in state-wide personal injury cases.
 We targeted cases in personal injury, car and ride-share accidents, slip and fall, medical malpractice, wrongful death and workers compensation.